FREQUENTLY ASKED QUESTIONS

 Who is eligible to participate in a booster class?

-Students who have completed the PEERS® for Adolescents 16-week social skills class, the Friendship Skills Mini Series, or the Conversation Skills Mini Series are able to participate in booster classes.
+Students who have completed the PEERS® for Adolescents 16-week social skills class, the Friendship Skills Mini Series, or the Conversation Skills Mini Series are eligible to participate in booster classes.
 Booster classes are offered periodically throughout the year.

 Does Elevate Behavioral Health take insurance?